Overview

 One method to eliminate metal species in polymers is metal-free ring-opening metathesis polymerization (MF-ROMP).
-In MF-ROMP, a photoredox catalyst and organic initiator generate a radical cationic species to initiate polymerization when irradiated with blue light.
-Typically, this reaction is done in dichloromethane (DCM), but there has been increased interest in reducing DCM in industrial chemical processes.
+MF-ROMP is a type of polymerization that uses all organic reagents and can be activated/deactivated by blue light.
+MF-ROMP typically uses dichloromethane (DCM) as the solvent, but there has been increased interest in reducing DCM in industrial chemical processes due to environmental and safety concerns.

-Therefore, we seek to identify alternative solvent systems for MF-ROMP to make it more environmentally friendly polymerization while understanding the properties that make a solvent suitable for MF-ROMP.
+We identified alternative solvent systems for MF-ROMP and probed the properties that make a solvent suitable for MF-ROMP.
 We demonstrate the effects of different solvent systems on MF-ROMP for a few industrially relevant ROMP monomers.
+This work will help identify a more environmentally friendly way to make polymers by MF-ROMP.

 Presented at 2025 National Graduate Research Polymer Conference at Arizona State University as part of the “Green chemistry approaches to polymer design and synthesis” session